sooriyaarachchi/pybites.github.io-src/content/codechallenge18.md

 Hi Pythonistas, a new week, a new 'bite' of Python coding!
 This week we'll do another API exercise: you will parse your Twitter feed searching for book / movie / music / you-name-it recommendations.
 Can you create a simple [ParrotRead](https://parrotread.com)?
 Enjoy

 Ah what if you don't have or like Twitter?!
 Feel free to use any social media site where you can parse updates from people you follow or respect.
+Or use your favorite book service, for example [Goodreads](https://www.goodreads.com/).

 ##The Challenge

-* Register an Twitter app and put the key/secret in a private (not under version control) config file or store them in env variables (os.environ)
+* Register an Twitter app and put the key/secret in a private (not under version control) config file or store them in env variables (os.environ).
+Again if using another API, follow similar steps.

-* Make a virtual environment and pip install Twython or Tweepy (or your favorite Twitter API module)
+* Make a virtual environment and pip install [Twython](https://twython.readthedocs.io/en/latest/), [Tweepy](http://www.tweepy.org/) or your favorite Twitter API module.

 * Parse the updates from your followers.
 If you don't follow a lot of people you could also work with a set of predefined Twitter handles.

-* Come up with a way to identify recommendations of your choice (books / movies / music / whatever you like)
+* Come up with a way to identify recommendations of your choice (books / movies / music / whatever you like).

-* We want recommendations, so check if the updates are positive (check [this challenge](http://pybit.es/codechallenge07_review.html) where we used TextBlob, however use any tool you want)
+* We want recommendations, so check if the updates are positive (check [this challenge](http://pybit.es/codechallenge07_review.html) where we used TextBlob, however use any tool you want).

+### Optional

-* (optional) Go beyond stdout by notifying the user either by tweet (small step as already using the API) or email (cache results)
+* Go beyond stdout by notifying the user either by tweet (already using the Twitter API so should be easy) or email (cache the results).

+### Bonus

-* (bonus 1) Tie this into a simple Flask app, [here](https://github.com/pybites/100DaysOfCode/tree/master/038) is some code to get Twitter login working in Flask.
+1. Tie this into a simple Flask app / front-end, [here](https://github.com/pybites/100DaysOfCode/tree/master/038) is some code to get Twitter login working in Flask.

-* (bonus 2) Make it more intelligent.
+2. Make it more intelligent.
 Ask the user for his/her preferences upfront and use an algorithm (k-means clustering maybe?) to make relevant recommendations.

 ---